11 lovely podcasts

 I have found a new love for the phenomenon of podcasts.
 Listening to someone talking is soothing to me, especially when I feel a bit lonely or when I need distractions.
 It passes the time like nothing else when I am doing the dishes or when I travel.
-Therefore, here are my favourites on Spotify (and often other platforms).
+Therefore, here are 11 of my favourite podcasts on Spotify (and often other platforms).
 Hopefully, you’ll find a new one you like as well!
 The benefit of listening to podcasts on Spotify for me is that it’s free.
 This way, you can choose to try out podcasts as a whole as well without spending money.

 If there is one subject that has gotten a lot of attention online in recent years, it is business.
 Millions of articles try to help us get that dream job, balance the working life with a social or family life and be more productive.
 This makes it so that your answer must be out there.
 However, it’s hard to decide where to find it and who to believe.
 Therefore, I decided to start with some podcasts that I personally enjoy listening to and that I deem to have solid advice.

 - As I mentioned in ‘Blogs/Vlogs I love‘, I am first of all addicted to the voice of classy career girl, Anna Runyan.
 With her to-the-point advice and her soothing tone, she keeps me focused and ready to better my life and my work.
 Some tips are more specific to running a business.
 Some are more general, like how to balance your life and career, so there is something for everyone.